binark/query-predicate/README.md

 }
 ```

-If you use that filter in a query descriptor like that, the converter will not find the predicate builder that use that filter.
+If you use that filter in a query descriptor like that, the converter will not find the predicate builder that uses that filter.
 And will throw an exception: _"There is no predicate builder registered for the filter MyFilter"_.
 So you should also create a predicate builder for your filter

 ### 3.2 CUSTOM PREDICATE BUILDER

 When you create a custom filter, you should create a custom predicate builder that will use that filter.
-If your filter implements the **Filter** interface, your predicate builder should implement the **PredicateBuilder** interface, and you are responsible to implement all the process from scratch.
+If your filter implements the **Filter** interface, your predicate builder should implement the **PredicateBuilder** interface, and you are responsible for implementing all the processes from scratch.
 If your filter extends another filter, your predicate builder should extend the predicate builder for the parent filter so that your builder will reuse the parent features.

 ```java
 import com.binark.querypredicate.annotation.FilterClass;